-Zuni Indian Reservation, N.M. – Some three decades ago Darrell Tsabetsaye opened a convenience store called Major Market on the Zuni Indian Reservation on the Arizona-northern New Mexico border.
+Zuni Reservation, N.M. – Some three decades ago Darrell Tsabetsaye opened a convenience store called Major Market on the Zuni Reservation on the Arizona-northern New Mexico border.
 Though such stores are fixtures on many street corners, Tsabetsaye’s was neither common nor convenient to establish.

 As he tells it, the original stucco and stone building at 1252 Highway 53, which included a couple of dusty, ancient gas pumps, had been vacant and deteriorating for years.
 Someone needed to open something there, he recalls thinking.
 Back then, there was only one other gas station on the 720 square-mile Reservation.

 Born in 1960 and raised on the Zuni Reservation, Tsabetsaye has an innate entrepreneurial spirit.
 His parents traveled the American West selling Native American art and jewelry.
 As a young man, he followed an academic route, enrolling at the University of New Mexico in Albuquerque.

 “I studied at the American Indian Law Center there,” he says, explaining that the program’s federal funding supports training of up to 50 Native Americans in the center’s 12-month paralegal program.
 “Part of the training was to work in a law firm, but the other component was understanding federal and state governments and their relationships to Native communities, financing and economic development.”

 In establishing his business, Tsabetsaye says his motivation was partly his own financial interests, but also to offer employment to Tribal members.
 Initially it worked out well: The building and gasoline infrastructure were already in place.
 After preparing a feasibility study, a business marketing survey and then writing a business plan, he was able to obtain an $85,000 loan from Sunwest Bank.